 Variable remuneration, which applies throughout pbb and all other Group entities in as uniform and viable a manner as possible, is determined using a formalised and transparent process, harmonised across the Group.
 Allocation of variable remuneration is based on the achievement of qualitative and quantitative targets at both divisional and individual level - to the extent possible, reference shall be made to pbb Group's business and risk strategy; target achievement shall be determined for every division and every employee at pbb Group.
 The qualitative and quantitative divisional targets are established on an annual basis and derived from the corporate targets and the business plans made for the respective financial year.
 A reference value representing 100% target achievement is defined, in advance, for each target, to facilitate measuring the level of target achievement and hence, determining variable remuneration.
 The Management Board of pbb adopts the divisional targets, which are communicated to all employees of the respective divisions at the beginning of the year.
 At the individual level, every employee is provided with an annual target agreement comprising quantitative and qualitative targets for the current financial year.
-The measurement of every target is based on indicators, allowing transparent performance assessments at the end of every financial year. pbb Group conducts annual employee reviews within the scope of an annual process; holding these reviews is part of managers' responsibility.
+The measurement of every target is based on indicators, allowing transparent performance assessments at the end of every financial year. pbb Group conducts annual employee reviews within the scope of an annual process; holding these discussions is part of managers' responsibility.
 The structured employee review takes place between each employee and his or her manager, for the purpose of assessing the employee's performance during the year under review, and for agreeing upon targets for the following financial year.
 Accordingly, the employee review is a key instrument for establishing a common understanding of performance standards, as well as on concrete targets and expected results.
-For this purpose, the discussion focuses on priority issues for the respective financial year, which need to be aligned with and are derived from the business and risk strategy.
+During the review, the priorities for the respective financial year - aligned with, or derived from, the Bank's business and risk strategy - will be discussed.
 Employee review and performance appraisal are key management tools which ascertain that staff activities and priorities are aligned with target achievement and the Company's performance, and ensure fair remuneration.
 Human Resources supports and monitors the regular conduct of employee reviews.
 A guideline for managers and employees containing important information on target agreements and employee review discussions is available on pbb's intranet.

 Company pensions are an important pillar of the additional benefits pbb Group has to offer.
 For its employees in Germany, pbb Group has established defined-contribution and defined-benefit plans.
-In the defined-contribution plans, pbb makes payments for commitments by industry-wide organisations such as the German pension provider for the financial industry BVV; BVV has been an important company pension option for employees joining since 1 April 2004.
-To ensure adequate retirement provisions in this prolonged period of low interest rates, the members of BVV decided on 24 June 2016 to reduce the benefits that can be obtained starting with 2017 by 24.02%.
-This applies to all employees who joined BVV prior to 31 December 2004 and whose contracts are subject to a certain scale, pbb will compensate the drawbacks associated with the reduction in future pension entitlements in full for a limited period of time, by paying a corresponding amount until a possible new decision by BVV as per 31 December 2020.
-With this move, pbb Group demonstrates the high importance it assigns as an employer to a stable pension scheme for its employees.
-In almost all of the Group's non-German entities, a company pension scheme - in a locally common form - is in place.
+In the defined-contribution plans, pbb makes payments for commitments by industry-wide organisations such as the German pension provider for the financial industry BVV; BVV has been an important company pension option for employees having joined the Bank since 1 April 2004.
+In all of the Group's non-German entities to which no legal or tariff provisions apply, a company pension scheme - in a locally common form - is in place.